Buddy Rich: Jazz career

+In 1959 Buddy Rich and Max Roach recorded Rich versus Roach with their respective bands of the time.

 From 1966 until his death, he led successful big bands in an era when their popularity had waned.
 He continued to play clubs but stated in interviews that the majority of his band's performances were at high schools, colleges, and universities rather than clubs.
 He was a session drummer for many recordings, where his playing was often less prominent than in his big-band performances.
 Especially notable were sessions for Ella Fitzgerald and Louis Armstrong, and the Oscar Peterson trio with bassist Ray Brown and guitarist Herb Ellis.
 In 1968, Rich collaborated with the Indian tabla player Ustad Alla Rakha on the album Rich à la Rakha.

 He performed a big-band arrangement of a medley from West Side Story that was released on the 1966 album Swingin' New Big Band.
 The "West Side Story Medley", arranged by Bill Reddie, highlighted Rich's ability to blend his drumming into the band.
 Rich received the West Side Story arrangement of Leonard Bernstein's melodies from the musical in the mid-1960s; he found the music quite challenging and it took him almost a month of constant rehearsal to perfect.
 It later became a staple of his live performances.
 A six-minute performance of "Prologue/Jet Song" from the suite, performed during Frank Sinatra's portion of the Concert for the Americas on August 20, 1982, is on the DVD "Frank Sinatra: Concert for the Americas".
 In 2002, a DVD was released called The Lost West Side Story Tapes that captured a 1985 performance of this along with other numbers.

 A live recording of the "Channel One Suite" is on the album Mercy, Mercy recorded at Caesars Palace in 1968.
 The album was acclaimed as the "finest all-round recording by Buddy Rich's big band".

 TV appearances

 In the 1950s, Rich was a frequent guest on The Steve Allen Show and other television variety shows, most notably on The Tonight Show Starring Johnny Carson.
-Rich and Johnny were lifelong friends, and Johnny Carson was himself a drum enthusiast.
+Rich and Carson were lifelong friends, and Carson was himself a drum enthusiast.

 In 1973 PBS broadcast and syndicated Rich's February 6, 1973, performance at the Top of the Plaza in Rochester, New York.
 It was the first time thousands of drummers were exposed to Buddy in a full-length concert setting, and many drummers continue to name this program as a prime influence on their own playing.
 One of his most widely seen television performances was in a 1981 episode of The Muppet Show in which he engaged Muppet drummer Animal (performed by Frank Oz, drums played by Ronnie Verrell) in a drum battle.
 Rich's famous televised drum battles also included Gene Krupa, Ed Shaughnessy and Louie Bellson.
-Perhaps the most viewed television appearance was on "Here's Lucy" in the 1970 episode "Lucy And The Drum Contest".
+Perhaps his most viewed television appearance was on Here's Lucy in the 1970 episode "Lucy And The Drum Contest".